edwardmiller123/Battle_Game/README.md

 # Battle Game
 First sfml project.
 Pretty janky but hey.
+Thankyou to my fiance for doing the drawings.
 ## Compilation Instructions
 For windows using MinGW.
 Download sfml and the matching compiler version from the [website](https://www.sfml-dev.org/download/sfml/2.5.1/).
 The versions MUST